 SUNY Erie provides extensive computing resources and support for all students, including more than 60 computer labs, online resources, access to the latest software, and E-mail accounts and Internet access.
 Current students may access their information through the MyECC portal.

-Online: ITS Help Desk
+Online: ITS Service Desk